netscaler/netscaler-k8s-ingress-controller/docs/configure/annotations.md

 For example, if you want to enable SRCIPDESTIPHASH based lb method, you must use the corresponding NITRO key and value format `lbmethod`,`SRCIPDESTIPHASH` respectively.

-The following table details the smart annotations provided by CIC:
+The following table details the smart annotations provided by Citrix ingress controller:

 | Citrix ADC Entity Name | Smart Annotation | Example |
 | ----------------------- | ---------------- | ------- |